melhousni/DSMNet/README.md

 To train your own refinement network, first you'll need a checkpoint for the MT prediction network, then you can use:
 **python train_ec.py [dataset]**
-For example, to train therefinement network on the Vaihingen dataset, use :
+For example, to train the refinement network on the Vaihingen dataset, use :
 python train_ec.py Vaihingen